-Doctor of Philosophy in Energy Justice | Gates Scholar | University of Cambridge (Churchill College)
+Doctor of Philosophy | Gates Scholar | University of Cambridge

-Thesis title: Contextualising energy justice in poverty
+Thesis title: Contextualising energy justice in low-income built environment

 During my PhD as a Gates Scholar, I was a member of the Energy Policy Research Group at Cambridge Judge Business School and Behaviour and Building Performance Group at the Martin Centre: Sustainable buildings and cities, Department of Architecture.
-My research explored what causes distributive injustices in slums of India, Brazil and Nigeria concerning access to clean and affordable energy.
+My research explored what causes distributive injustices in slums of India, Brazil, and Nigeria concerning access to clean and affordable energy.
 I used a computational social science approach building on the theories of distributive energy justice, practice-based approaches and energy cultures.
 The computational part was driven by natural language processing (NLP), structural equation modelling and machine learning.
 A critical outcome of my thesis is a novel methodology called 'deep-narrative analysis' that uses a nested application of NLP and grounded theory to reduce directional bias in narrative analysis.
-This PhD is funded by Bill & Melinda Gates Foundation through the Gates Cambridge Scholarship.
+This PhD was funded by Bill & Melinda Gates Foundation through the Gates-Cambridge Scholarship.

-Master of Philosophy in Engineering for Sustainable Development | Commonwealth Scholar | University of Cambridge (Girton College)
+Master of Philosophy in Engineering for Sustainable Development | Commonwealth Scholar | University of Cambridge

-In my MPhil in Engineering, I worked on identifying the determinants of discomfort and distress in slum rehabilitation housing of India using a backcasting approach.
+In my MPhil in Engineering, I worked on identifying the determinants of discomfort and distress in slum rehabilitation housing in India using a backcasting approach.
 The main question was why occupants abandon social housing (slum rehabilitation housing) and rebound to informal settlements in Mumbai.
-A critical outcome of my dissertation was identification of pinch points for policy interventions that can promote better quality of life in such settlements.
+A critical outcome of my dissertation was the identification of pinch points for policy interventions that can promote a better quality of life in such settlements.
 This MPhil was funded by the Commonwealth Scholarship Commission and Cambridge Trust through the Commonwealth-Shared Scholarship.

 Master of Technology in Technology and Development | Ministry Scholar | Indian Institute of Technology Bombay